Jon McLaughlin (footballer): Burton Albion

 McLaughlin signed a one-year contract with Burton Albion on 23 July 2014.
 After winning promotion with Burton to League One, McLaughlin stated how excited he was at the prospect of meeting former club Bradford City in the league.
 He was released by Burton Albion at the end of the 2016–17 season.

 Heart of Midlothian

 After a trial spell, McLaughlin signed a one-year contract with Scottish Premiership club Heart of Midlothian in August 2017.
 He made his first appearance for Hearts on 9 September, in a goalless draw against Aberdeen at Murrayfield.
 He left Hearts on 31 May 2018, at the expiry of his contract.

 Sunderland

 McLaughlin signed for League One club Sunderland in June 2018.
-In October 2018 he said he was comfortable with the pressure for playing for such a big team.
+In October 2018 he said he was comfortable with the pressure of playing for such a big team.

 Rangers

 On 23 June 2020, McLaughlin joined Rangers on a two-year deal.
 On 30 January 2022, McLaughlin signed a contract extension until summer 2024.

+He was released by Rangers at the end of the 2023–24 season.

+Swansea City

+On 28 August 2024, McLaughlin signed for EFL Championship club Swansea City on a short-term deal through to January 2025.
+On 17 January 2025, he agreed a contract extension to the end of the season.

+He was released by Swansea at the end of the 2024–25 season.
+His only appearance for the club was in a 3–0 defeat against Southampton in the third round of the FA Cup.

+Middlesbrough

+He signed for Middlesbrough on 1 September 2025.